When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 What does SFX/sound design mean?

-Creation and design of sound effects and noises to add auditory life to a video, radio play, animation or music.
+Creation and design of sound effects and noises to augment a video, radio play, animation or music.

-An audible, conceptual implementation of a brand such as a jingle, audio logo or soundscapes.
+An audible, conceptual realization of a brand such as a jingle, audio logo or soundscapes.

-If you are interested in licensing from our music catalog or a custom production of your project, please feel free to send us an inquiry.
+If you are interested in licensing from our music catalog or a customized production of your project, please send us an inquiry.

 Edit, Mix, Master